AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 >[!NOTE]
 >
->Two version of desktop app cannot co-exist on a machine.
+>Two versions of desktop app cannot co-exist on a machine.
 Before you install a version, uninstall the other version.

 To upgrade from a previous version of the app, follow these instructions: